-Use Case ID: #T8.1 Use Case Title: Group creation Created By: Joan Guisado-Gámez Last Updated By: Eleni Antoniou Date Created: 22/3/2018 Last Revision Date: 24/5/2018 Actors: Traveller Description: A traveller wants to create a gr or more trips with them. oup with other users of f My-TRAC and wants to perform one Trigger The traveller creates a new gro oup.
+Use Case ID: #T8.1 Use Case Title: Group creation Created By: Joan Guisado-Gámez Last Updated By: Eleni Antoniou Date Created: 22/3/2018 Last Revision Date: 24/5/2018 Actors: Traveller Description: A traveller wants to create a groot or more trips with them. oup with other users of My-TRAC and wants to perform one Trigger The traveller creates a new gro up.
 Preconditions: The traveller has the My-TRAC app already installed.
 The traveller has registered in My-TRAC app.
 Mobile internet connection must be active.
 Every member of the group has previously registered in My-TRAC app and has a profile.
 Every traveller of the group has completed Use case #T1.
 Postconditions: A group is created and all the travellers of the group are informed.
 After the creation of the group trip, the profiles of the group members are analysed in order to match their preferences thus, allowing the My-TRAC app to recommend trip modes and activities for the group's upcoming trip that meet all member's preferences.
 From this moment on, the group is handled by My-TRAC as a single traveller, so it follows the logic of #T2.1.
 Normal Flow: The traveller goes to the Group section of My-TRAC.
 The traveller selects to create a new group.
 The traveller starts typing his/her traveller partner's username/email in the "Add a new member" text box.
 As the traveller types, the system shows a drop-down list with previously cotravellers first and with the usernames of those registered, that match with the letters typed by the traveller.
 The traveller selects a traveller partner.
 The text box is filled with the selected traveller.
 The system asks the traveller if he/she wants to add more members to the group.
 Go to Step 3 until all members of the group have been added.
 The traveller presses the Confirm Group button when all members are added.
 The system informs the members about the invitation of the admin, with a notification on their screen.
-The selected travellers accept the invitation and the group is created.
-The admin has the option to name the group and add a picture to it.
-The original traveller who started the action becomes the admin of the group.
+The selected traveller who started the action becomes the admin of the group.
+This is shown in the traveller who started the action becomes the admin of the group.
 This is shown in the traveller's profile.
 He/she is responsible for accepting or rejecting any modification of a group.
 Alternative Flows: Alternative Flow 1